Fox-ML-infrastructure/Fox-v1-infra/COMMERCIAL_LICENSE.md

 - Use the Software solely for use by Authorized Users, up to the limits set forth in the applicable Ordering Documents

 **IMPORTANT — No Source Code Access Rights:**
 This License does NOT grant Licensee any right to access, view, or receive the source code of the Software.
 Licensee receives only object code, compiled binaries, or executable versions of the Software.
-Source code access, if available, is provided separately and subject to additional terms and restrictions.
+Source code access is not included in this License and is not granted by this License.
+Any source code access, if provided at all, is provided separately under a separate agreement and subject to additional terms and restrictions.
 Licensee has no right to demand, request, or require source code access as part of this License.

 **Authorized Users and Seat Limits.**

 Use of the Software is limited to the number and type of Authorized Users specified in the applicable Ordering Document ("Seats").
 Licensee shall ensure that only Authorized Users use the Software and that such use does not exceed the purchased Seats.

-If Licensee exceeds the purchased Seats, Licensor may (without limiting its other rights and remedies) invoice Licensee for the excess usage at Licensor's then-current rates, and Licensee shall pay such invoice within thirty (30) days.
-Repeated or material excess usage (exceeding purchased Seats by more than ten percent (10%) for more than thirty (30) consecutive days) may constitute a Material Breach and grounds for termination under Section 5.
+If Licensee exceeds the purchased Seats, Licensor may (without limiting its other rights and remedies) invoice Licensee for the excess usage at Licensor's standard rates in effect at the time of the excess usage, and Licensee shall pay such invoice within thirty (30) days.
+Repeated or material excess usage (exceeding purchased Seats by more than ten percent (10%) for more than thirty (30) consecutive days) constitutes a Material Breach and grounds for termination under Section 5.

 **External Contractors.**